jlevy/kmd/kmd/docs/markdown/topics/b1_kmd_overview.md

 ### Commands and Actions

-Most things are done in kmd via kmd **commands**, which are built-in operations (like listing or selecting files to process), and kmd **actions**, which are an extensible set of capabilities, like formatting documents, transcribing videos, or any arbitrary use of APIs.
+Most things are done via Kmd **commands**, which are built-in operations (like listing or selecting files to process), and Kmd **actions**, which are an extensible set of capabilities, like formatting documents, transcribing videos, or any arbitrary use of APIs.

 Kmd actions are a set of operations that can operate on one or more items and produce one or